-RDML Luchtman
+RDML Anderson

-Cuperior technology and training is critical to the United States Navy's advantage over its Opotential adversaries.
+Superior technology and training is critical to the United States Navy's advantage over its potential adversaries.
 In this special event, Navy Flag Officers will discuss how the U.S. Navy plans to advance the best-prepared fighting force in the world.
 This year's I/ITSEC theme, "Winning the War of Cognition, by Pushing Readiness & Lethality Boundaries" highlights how the Navy uses the latest learning innovations and technology to modernize traditional military training methods to give us a distinct advantage.

 In the face of any potential opponent, it is the readiness of our personnel - their ability to pivot and make sound decisions under pressure - that will provide our greatest asymmetrical, warfighting advantage.
 Because highly-skilled warfighters are able to make superior decisions and perform their missions better, training sits at the very core of naval readiness.
-To that end, the Secretary of the Navy Richard V. Spencer called for the Department of the Navy to "become and remain a continual learning organization, because that is how you maintain Warfighting Readiness and excel in the battle."
+To that end, the Department of the Navy is moving to become a true continual learning organization, because that is essential to maintaining Warfighting Readiness and ensuring excellence in the battle.